 Upon notification of a suspect or confirmed human case of mosquito-borne illness from the County Health and Human Service Agency, a Vector Control Program field investigation is activated through an electronic referral system.

 The response time is calculated as the time between the referral received date and the field investigation date.
-Results are reported as "within 24 hours", "within one business day", and as "greater than one business day".
+Results are reported as "within one business day" or as "greater than one business day".

 Why is this important?